dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 - You must set up a [deployment environment](/docs/collaborate/environments/dbt-cloud-environments)
 - Your deployment environment must be on dbt version 1.0 or higher

-## Job scheduler features
+## Features

 dbt Cloud simplifies job scheduling, documentation, logging, automation, and alerting.
 These features make it easy to deploy jobs confidently and build observability into your processes.

-### Job scheduler
+### Scheduler

-The dbt Cloud job scheduler is a powerful tool that helps data teams optimize their data transformation workflows, makes it easier to run dbt in production environments, governs data, automates your dbt jobs, and empowers teams to get results faster with less effort.
+The dbt Cloud's Scheduler is a powerful tool that helps data teams optimize their data transformation workflows, makes it easier to run dbt in production environments, governs data, automates your dbt jobs, and empowers teams to get results faster with less effort.

 Use the scheduler to improve the efficiency of your data transformation process, while also gaining greater visibility into its progress.
 You can use custom scheduling for your jobs, which allows you to flexibly run jobs to meet your company's data freshness needs.
 The dbt Cloud Scheduler gives you power, while abstracting away complexity.

-Refer to [job scheduler](/docs/deploy/job-scheduler) for more info on how the scheduler works.
+Refer to [Scheduler](/docs/deploy/job-scheduler) for more info on how the scheduler works.

 <Lightbox src="/img/docs/dbt-cloud/deployment/deploy-scheduler.jpg" width="100%" title="An overview of a dbt Cloud job run"/>